-Our research into car insurance quotes in Connecticut showed that the most affordable city for our sample driver was Mystic, while the most expensive rates were in Hartford.
+Our research into local car insurance quotes in Connecticut showed that the most affordable city for our sample driver was Mystic, while the most expensive rates were in Hartford.
 Based on insuring a car alone, Hartford drivers pay 68% or $1,268 more a year than if they'd been living in Mystic.
 The table below shows where our profiled drivers found their cheapest quotes for auto insurance in each city.
-You won't get the same rates because your driving history and liability needs are different, but these companies can be a good starting point to compare quotes at.
+You won't get the same rates because your driving history and liability needs are different, but these companies can be a good starting point to compare quotes near you.
 Drivers living in Hartford, Bridgeport, New Haven, Hamden, and Stratford will have even more incentive as they live in the five most expensive cities in our study.

 |City||Auto Insurance Company||Average Annual Rates|